hazelcast/hazelcast-code-samples/hazelcast-integration/eureka/springboot-embedded/README.md

 hazelcast.serviceUrl.default=http://localhost:8761/eureka/
 ```

-Then, you can start the first application.
+With such configuration you can start two Spring Boot applications.

     $ java -jar hazelcast-only/target/hazelcast-only-0.1-SNAPSHOT.jar --server.port=8081 --hazelcast.port=5703

-Then, start the second application.

     $ java -jar hazelcast-only/target/hazelcast-only-0.1-SNAPSHOT.jar --server.port=8080 --hazelcast.port=5701

 You should see in the logs that Hazelcast members formed a cluster together.